The North American energy transformation that has altered the global energy picture does not end there.

 North American oil and natural gas production has increased in the past decade, and Americans are becoming aware of the positive implications for our economy and for North America’s growing relevance as a global leader in energy production.
 The story resonates at a very basic level, America’s economy and national security.

 The dramatic shift from importer to exporter of these natural resources has the potential to significantly reduce the current U.S. trade deficit.
 What’s more, in addition to falling imports, the U.S. is becoming an exporter to global markets.
-We believe that 2016 will be a milestone year for the U.S. energy sector.
-U.S. produced crude oil has already been exported and ethane, a liquefied natural gas (LNG) is expected to be exported outside of North America later in the year.
-This positions the U.S. to become a supplier of low cost energy to the rest of the world.
+2016 was a milestone year for the U.S. energy sector.
+U.S. produced crude oil was exported and ethane, a liquefied natural gas (LNG) was also exported outside of North America.
+This positions the U.S. as a supplier of low cost energy to the rest of the world.